 Mark on the other hand, experiences a great amount of joy out of Arian’s willingness to use her hand to stroke the inside of his palm.
 The experience is more sensual for him than he expected and he becomes aware of a love for tactile experiences.
 Again, the sharing of these experiences help both partners to increase the curiosity and stay more present in the moment.

 It’s exploration time: Playful experimenting in save waters can build strong foundations

 Mark and Arian are instructed to take this exercise into their bedroom without moving into sexual behaviour.
 At this point, it is important to keep the experience on an exploratory and expressive level.
 In the coming month they learn a lot about their bodies.
 They begin to get more used to talking about and expressing their likes and dislikes when it comes to touch.

 In their next session, they will learn more about how to dismantle the power of entrenched thought patterns and expectations.
 Instead they begin to create the space of intimacy and sex they are longing to have.

-If you need help with building a beautiful place of sex and intimacy in your relationship, book a free 45-minute check-in-session with Mattie now.
+If you need help with building a beautiful place of sex and intimacy in your relationship, get in touch to book a free 45-minute check-in-session with Mattie.